Occupational Therapy Assistant

 "When I graduate, I'll have jobs to choose from - I might work with children, adults or elders.
 OTAs are really in demand all across Texas and the US.
 I can make $25.00 an hour working in Dallas."
 AC OTA student

 Fieldwork is clinical practice of the skills learned in class.
 A licensed OT practitioner supervises fieldwork.
 There are two levels of fieldwork experience in the OTA program.
 Level I Fieldwork consists of 3 imbedded fulltime one week clinical experiences.
 After a student completes pediatric classroom instruction, the student is placed in a pediatric site for a week of fulltime fieldwork experience.
 The student may need to take vacation time if working in order to attend fieldwork each for the first 3 semesters.

-Level II fieldwork courses are seven to nine weeks each, for a total of 16 weeks are required by ACOTE.
+Level II fieldwork courses are seven to nine weeks each, for a total of 16 weeks as required by ACOTE.
 These two courses consist of advanced direct patient intervention under the supervision of a licensed OT practitioner.
 The student will be in the clinical site for 40 hours per week for 16 full weeks the last semester of the program.
 The successful OTA student does not work during Level II fieldwork.

 When I finish the classes and fieldwork, what do I do next?

-Amarillo College graduates shine when it comes to passing the cert exam and getting jobs.
-Here's AC's OTA program info for the past 3 years:
+Amarillo College OTA students shine when it comes to getting through the program, passing the cert exam and getting jobs.

-Salaries vary with location, supply and demand as well as type of facility.
+OTA employment and salaries vary with location, supply and demand as well as type of facility.
 Locally, a new OTA graduate can expect to earn approximately $41,600 to $52,000 annually, a rate of $20.00 to $25.00 per hour.
 On-call and per diem rates are higher.
 Employment opportunities in Amarillo vary year to year for OTAs.
 Fewer jobs have been open locally in the past couple of years for new graduates.
 In May 2015 one third of the OTA graduates found full time employment IMMEDIATELY UPON GRADUATION OUTSIDE OF AMARILLO.
 The rate of pay is higher in other parts of Texas including some facilities as close as 80 miles from Amarillo.
 There are many jobs available within the state as well as across the US.